-The population was 13,249 at the 2000 census, but the seasonal (part-time) population can exceed 20,000.
 In between Cathedral City and Palm Desert, it is one of the eight cities of the Coachella Valley (Palm Springs area).
 Rancho Mirage was incorporated in 1973 from a merger of Mirage Cove with five unincorporated areas known as the "Cove communities" (Desert, Magnesia, Palmas, Tamarisk and Thunderbird), but had 3,000 permanent residents at the time.

 Although the first modern settlements date back to the 1920s and 1930s, Rancho Mirage got its claim to fame after World War II.
 The Annenberg Estate or Sunnylands, owned by philanthropists Walter and Leonore Annenberg, had long been popular with the wealthy and powerful, including Frank Sinatra, Bob Hope, Fred Astaire, Ginger Rogers, Queen Elizabeth II, and Mary Martin.
 Several United States Presidents have vacationed at the Annenberg estate, including Richard Nixon, Ronald Reagan, and Gerald Ford.

 Ford later bought a house in Rancho Mirage and was living there at the time of his death in 2006.
 The Betty Ford Center, a world-renowned addiction rehabilitation center, is located in Rancho Mirage at the Eisenhower Medical Center.

 Rancho Mirage boasts twelve golf courses, also known as country clubs.
 The city's first golf resort was the Thunderbird Guest Ranch, opened in 1946 for entertainers and business clientele.